-- In states that have already approved \$15 minimum wages, business organizations representing tens of thousands of small businesses have endorsed a \$15 minimum wage. - Business groups that have endorsed a \$15 minimum wage include Business for a Fair Minimum Wage, the American Sustainable Business Council, the Main Street Alliance, the Patriotic Millionaires, the Greater New York Chamber of Commerce, the Brooklyn Chamber of Commerce, the Restaurant Association of Metropolitan Washington, the Northeast Organic Farming Association-New York Chapter, the Long Island African American Chamber of Commerce, and others. - Growing numbers of employers have raised their starting pay scales to \$15 or higher.
-These include insurers and banks such as Allstate, Aetna, Nationwide, USAA, First Green Bank, and Amalgamated Bank; tech leaders such as Facebook; and major health care and nursing home employers in at least six states including the University of Pittsburgh Medical Center, Johns Hopkins Hospital in Baltimore, Minnesota's Allina Health, and Florida locations of Consulate Health Care.
+- In states that have already approved \$15 minimum wages, business organizations representing tens of thousands of small businesses have endorsed a \$15 minimum wage. - Business groups that have endorsed a \$15 minimum wage include Business for a Fair Minimum Wage, the American Sustainable Business Council, the Main Street Alliance, the Patriotic Millionaires, the Greater New York Chamber of Commerce, the Brooklyn Chamber of Commerce, the Restaurant Association of Metropolitan Washington, the Northeast Organic Farming Association-New York Chapter, the Long Island African American Chamber of Commerce, the African American Chamber of Commerce of Westchester and Rockland Counties, and others. - Growing numbers of employers have raised their starting pay scales to \$15 or higher.
+These include retail giants Amazon, Whole Foods (owned by Amazon), and Target; independent retailers such as Idaho's Internet Truckstop; health care employers including Wisconsin's At Your Service home care, Minnesota's Allina Health, Tennessee's St. Jude Children's Research Hospital, Florida locations of Consulate Health Care, the University of Pittsburgh Medical Center, Pennsylvania's Washington Hospital, and The Johns Hopkins Hospital in Maryland; insurers and banks such as Allstate, Aetna, Nationwide, USAA, First Green Bank, First Tennessee Bank, BB&T, BMO Harris, JPMorgan Chase, PNC Bank, Wells Fargo, and Amalgamated Bank; tech leaders such as Facebook; utilities such as Georgia's Gas South; and academic institutions such as North Carolina's Duke University, the University of California, and the University of Minnesota.